How to write a resume and cover letter

 - inspire the reader to continue reading your application (cover letters are not a summary of your resume).

-It only needs to be 1 page and should be addressed personally to the employer or contact for the job.
+You only need to write a 1 page letter and it should be personally addressed to the employer or contact person for the job.

 All cover letters should be tailored to suit that particular job.